zacharymansell/underbar/README.md

 ES6 introduces a wealth of new features to JavaScript while being entirely reverse-compatible with older JavaScript.
 Even the most popular of web browsers like Chrome have a ton of work to do before all ES6 features are available, however, a lot of developers are using ES6 features and you should look forward to seeing more and more of ES6 in the next several years.

-You can play around with ES6 in Chrome by enabling "experimental JavaScript Features".
-To do this:
+You can play around with ES6 in the latest version of Chrome.

-- [ ] Visit `chrome://flags/#enable-javascript-harmony` in Chrome and 'Enable Experimental JavaScript'.
-After restarting the browser, Chrome will now accept and run many new ES6 features, allowing you to attempt the refactor described next.
+- [ ] Visit `chrome://help` in Chrome and ensure that you are using version 49 or above.
+Once you're up to date with the latest version, Chrome will accept and run many new ES6 features, allowing you to attempt the refactor described next.

 ### Refactor with ES6 Arrow Functions and Rest parameters